 Our curriculum at Kippax Ash Tree is designed with the ambitious aim of developing mathematicians who are confident problem solvers.
 This means developing the reasoning skills required to select efficient strategies, alongside the procedural fluency and recall required to apply them.
 We aim to give our children the understanding that there are different ways of tackling a problem, the confidence to choose the way that is most efficient for them and the skills to apply it effectively.
 Our vision for Maths ties in beautifully with our Voices and Choices curriculum, as we aim to facilitate mathematical discussion and provide children with the vocabulary and sentence structures to articulate their thinking clearly.
 Through our curriculum design, we aim for children to develop an understanding of the way that Maths is interconnected, building on their existing knowledge and making connections as they learn.

 At Kippax Ash Tree, we use the White Rose Maths schemes of learning as the basis for our long-term and medium-term planning, using the small steps progression to ensure children are building up secure understanding of concepts, whilst adapting the activities to suit the needs of our children.
-Our long-term plan ensures that units of learning always build on existing skills and knowledge, enabling children to build on what they already know and therefore reducing their cognitive load and maximising learning potential.
+Our long-term plan ensures that units of learning always build on existing skills and knowledge, enabling children to build on what they already know, reducing their cognitive load and maximising learning potential.
 Whilst our long-term plan ensures coverage, teachers use their own expertise and understanding of their classes to select resources and learning activities that maximise children’s learning.

 We use the concrete-pictorial-abstract approach, using concrete resources to provide mathematical experiences upon which to hook our pictorial and abstract representations.
 We use carefully selected visual models to enable children to visualise problems, making the link between abstract calculations and real-life examples.
 We also represent problems in different ways, making the connections between each representation explicit.
 This supports procedural fluency, helping children to apply procedures accurately, efficiently and flexibly.
 We understand the importance of recall in supporting fluency, using Times Tables Rockstars throughout school and SumDog in Key Stage 1 to support recall of key facts.